memfault/interrupt/_drafts/device-logging.md

 }
 ```

-Instead of only logging the technical reason for the failure, I could have added information about how the error is expected to be resolved [^meaningfulmessages], which would give me context in the future about what kinds of problems could have led to this log.
+Instead of only logging the technical reason for the failure, I could have added information about how the error is expected to be resolved in an meaningful way [^meaningfulmessages], which would give me context in the future about what kinds of problems could have led to this log.
 And the plus side is, this context is added when we're adding the log, while the code is fresh in our mind.

 ```kotlin
 when (val name = reader.nextName()) {